 Usually beginning in the fall, students attend math club meetings led by their club leaders, using free resources provided by MATHCOUNTS.
 Then, clubs have the option of applying for Silver and Gold Level status to earn additional recognition.
 Learn more about the program.
 Learn more about the role of a club leader.

 Is the National Math Club in my area?

 Yes!
 Math clubs have been established in all 50 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands, Guam and in schools worldwide affiliated with the Dept. of Defense and State Department.
 Any U.S. middle school or non-school group with students in grades 6-8 can register.

-Please refer to the list of Registered Math Clubs for 2018-2019 to see if your student’s school or group already has registered for this year.
+Please refer to the list of Registered Math Clubs for 2018-2019 (coming soon) to see if your student’s school or group already has registered for this year.

 Who is eligible to participate?

 Any group of at least 4 U.S. students in grades 6-8 that has regular in-person meetings is eligible to participate in the National Math Club.

 Students enrolled in grades 6-8 are eligible to participate in the National Math Club.
 Both schools and non-school groups such as tutoring/enrichment centers, Boys & Girls Clubs, Girl Scouts troops and National Society of Black Engineers Junior Chapters are eligible to participate, as long as the group meets the eligibility requirements stated above.